Does aerobic fitness help to beat the heat?

 Reviewer’s Comments

-“Performance is multi-factorial and there are countless influencers that interplay to impact performance.
-Some of which are outside of the coaches and athletes control (e.g., environmental conditions or gender).
+“Performance is multi-factorial and there are countless variables that interplay to impact performance, some of which are outside of the coaches’ and athletes’ control (e.g., environmental conditions or gender).
 Focusing on what can be controlled is the most effective strategy to prepare for tolerance and maximise performance.
 Athletes can optimise their overall preparedness and daily readiness by training in conditions specific to the competitive environment, with proper management of both the volumes and intensities anticipated, consuming adequate calories and fluids, and getting sufficient sleep (both quantity and quality) on a regular basis.

 Want to learn more?